caly-pso/technical_writing/clone_a_portfolio_site/clone_and_edit.md

 1. Make sure you have a GitHub account
 2. Create a new repository with the following selections
-    - Repo Name: username.github.io (for example I named mine: caly-pso.github.io).
+    - Repo Name: `username.github.io` (for example I named mine: caly-pso.github.io).
 This is what will show up in the URL
-    - Check "Initialize Repository with a README"
+    - Check `Initialize Repository with a README`
-    - Select "Create repository"
+    - Select `Create repository`
-3. Now that the repo is made, in GitHub, select the dropdown "Add file" and choose "Upload files".
+3. Now that the repo is made, in GitHub, select the dropdown `Add file` and choose `Upload files`.
 Now drag and drop the files in your portfolio folder into the browser.
-Once uploaded, commit your changes.
+Once uploaded, `Commit` your changes.

 OR